DC23/trellabit.net/README.md

 a command-line interface to useful batch operations (such as batch application of labels), and synchronisation between Trello and Habitica.

+Otherwise known (by DC23) as *my over-engineered hobby project that doesn't yet do anything that I couldn't do in a hundred lines of Python*.

 The initial focus is on the core framework and the Habitica interface.
 The driving story for this is the creation of a poisoner application.
 The idea is to implement a regular timer that takes tiny amounts off a player's health, like